artyommironov/vim-android-sensible/README.md

 # Features

--Automatically detects if file belongs to Gradle based project -Sets custom compiler
+ - Automatically detects if file belongs to Gradle based project
+ - Sets custom compiler
--Sets errorformat for java and kotlin errors
+ - Sets errorformat for java and kotlin errors